5 Smoother project-based collaboration

 Make sure that everyone has added the right packages, since it can be easy to miss some of the packages referenced using ::.

-5.6 Two types of dependencies
+5.6 Two types of dependencies: Build and workflow

 Verbally explain the content of the next few paragraphs (don’t need to show the website on the projector).